Heart Failure and Cardiac Problems from Metal on Metal Hips

 Cobalt Cardiomyopathy from Metal on Metal Hip Implants

 Cobalt cardiomyopathy is a thickening of the heart muscle.
-This thickening makes it difficult for the heart to contract and pump blood through the body.
-Cardiomyopathy can worsen very quickly, leading to severe heart failure or heart attack in a very short amount of time.
+Unfortunately, this thickening makes it difficult for the heart to contract and pump blood through the body.
+Cardiomyopathy gets very severe very quickly, leading to complete heart failure or heart attack in a very short amount of time.

 Signs and symptoms that you might have cobalt cardiomyopathy:

 - Chest pressure

 - Difficulty breathing

 - Excessive fatigue and sweating during regular daily activity